Management · December 15, 2021

-This new pandemic hiring landscape isn't easy to navigate in such a tight labor market.
-However, there are ways you can better manage staffing challenges, implement strategies to add new talent, and maximize what you already have.
-Here's a short list of what you can do, even with limited resources.
+There are ways you can better manage staffing challenges, implement strategies to add new talent, and leverage what you already have.
+Here are a few things you can do, even with limited resources.

-The pandemic's major upheaval of our society has one silver lining for individuals and businesses—it gave us all a chance to reassess how well things were working before.
-Employers and workers alike may not have believed that working from home was possible in so many industries, but the pandemic made it clear that the old way of doing things wasn't the only way of doing things.
+The pandemic's major upheaval of our society has one silver lining for individuals and businesses—it gave us all a chance to reassess what was working before.
+Employers and workers alike may not have believed that working from home was possible in so many industries, but the pandemic made it clear that working remote does have several benefits such as cutting costs.

-When thinking about your pandemic hiring practices, start with a quick assessment of what you truly need compared with what you were accustomed to doing before the pandemic.
+When thinking about your hiring practices, start with a quick assessment of what you truly need compared with what you were accustomed to doing before the pandemic.
 If you've lost employees, do you need to backfill those positions or could you adjust your workflow and routines in a more sustainable way?
-Are there parts of the business you can automate to reduce staffing needs, like a virtual assistant or online tool to schedule appointments?
+Can you automate tasks in order to reduce staffing needs, such as adding a virtual assistant or online tool to schedule appointments?

-Take the time to determine your business's current needs to help you discover more creative methods for meeting those needs without necessarily increasing staff.
+Reevaluate your business's current needs to help you determine more creative methods for meeting those needs without necessarily increasing staff.

 Rethink hiring strategies